 We recognise both the benefits that immigrants bring to Britain and that the overall level of immigration needs to be controlled, within the framework of national and international law.
 The existing system of immigration control must be made to work fairly and effectively, the rights of asylum seekers respected, and the safety and well-being of refugees guaranteed in collaboration with our international partners.

 Public concern over migration in recent years has largely resulted from factors which are outside the control of the British Government, such as the civil war in Syria and the growth of trafficking networks in North Africa and the Middle East.
 But political grandstanding, unrealistic promises and inappropriate and contradictory policy objectives have impeded efforts to tackle illegal immigration and have exacerbated the problems facing host communities and asylum seekers and other immigrants.
 They have also encouraged thousands of vulnerable people to run the risk of dying in the desert or drowning in the Mediterranean by entrusting themselves and their families to criminal gangs.

 Cuts in funding for essential services have encouraged illegal immigration and have left vulnerable people at the mercy of unscrupulous employers and landlords.
 The Party believes that funding for the immigration service, the police and local authority inspectors should be restored as part of an effort to ensure that existing laws and regulations relating to immigration are properly enforced.

-The Party considers that, as allowed under EU regulations, migrants from EU countries should be able to come to the UK and remain here provided they find work within three months (as already applies in Germany).
+The Party considers that migrants from EU countries should be able to come to the UK and remain here provided they find work within three months (as already applies in Germany).
 With this proviso, the Party is wholly opposed to the introduction of further constraints on immigration from the EU, which would inevitably lead to skills shortages and to restrictions on British citizens wishing to work abroad.
 Controls on immigration must also not be allowed to deter bona fide overseas students, who generate billions of pounds every year for the economy in fees and living expenses, nor restrict the recruitment of highly skilled workers from outside of the EU.

 Robust Defence with Trusted Partners